cnoe-io/reference-implementation-aws/README.md

 These resources are controlled by Kubernetes controllers and thus should be deleted using controllers.

+## Possible issues

+### Cert-manager
+- by default it uses http-01 challenge.
+If you'd prefer using dns-01, you can update the ingress files.
+TODO AUTOMATE THIS
+- You may get events like `Get "http://<DOMAIN>/.well-known/acme-challenge/09yldI6tVRvtWVPyMfwCwsYdOCEGGVWhmb1PWzXwhXI": dial tcp: lookup <DOMAIN> on 10.100.0.10:53: no such host`.
+This is due to DNS propagation delay.
+It may take ~10 minutes.

+## Troubleshooting

+See [the troubleshooting doc](TROUBLESHOOTING.md) for more information.

 ## Creation Order notes
 <details>
     <summary>Click to expand</summary>